freshworks/redis-operator/README.md

 ### Custom Pod Annotations
 By default, no pod annotations will be applied to Redis nor Sentinel pods.

 In order to apply custom pod Annotations, you can provide the `podAnnotations` option inside redis/sentinel spec.
-An example can be found in the [custom annotations example file](example/redisfailover/custom-annotations.yaml).

 #### Master and Slave Specific Pod Annotations
 For Redis pods, you can apply role-specific annotations using `masterPodAnnotations` and `slavePodAnnotations` in addition to common `podAnnotations`.
 This allows different annotations for master vs slave pods (e.g., backup configurations, monitoring, alerting).

-An example can be found in the [master-slave pod annotations example file](example/redisfailover/master-slave-pod-annotations.yaml).
+A comprehensive example showing all annotation types (pod and service, common and role-specific) can be found in the [custom annotations example file](example/redisfailover/custom-annotations.yaml).

 **Note**: These role-specific annotations are only available for Redis pods, not Sentinel pods.

+**⚠️ Important**:
+- **Redis pod annotations** are managed exclusively by the operator.
+Any annotations manually added to Redis pods will be **replaced** during the next reconciliation cycle.
+All Redis pod annotations must be specified through the RedisFailover resource specification (`podAnnotations`, `masterPodAnnotations`, `slavePodAnnotations`) to persist.
+- **Sentinel pod annotations** are only set during Deployment creation/updates.
+Manual annotations added to existing Sentinel pods will persist until the next pod restart or Deployment update.

 ### Custom Service Annotations
 By default, no service annotations will be applied to the Redis nor Sentinel services.